Raising Mothers seeks fiction, creative non-fiction, comics/graphic narratives and poetry sharing unique experiences in motherhood.

 Raising Mothers was founded as a response to the

-lack of literary writing focused on
+lack of literary writing focused on mothers of color.

-Raising Mothers publishes experimental and traditional pieces of fiction, nonfiction or poetry, and also photo essays, comic and graphic narratives that explore what it means to be both a parent and woman.
+Raising Mothers publishes experimental and traditional pieces of fiction, nonfiction or poetry, and also photo essays, comic and graphic narratives that explore what it means to be both a parent and person.
 Nonfiction includes the essay as well as memoir.
 Excerpts from novels or nonfiction books, especially if the piece can stand alone are also considered.
 Nonfiction submissions should be between 1,000 and 4,000 words and have a literary quality: strong, engaging and non-academic.

 The priority is to highlight the voices of multiracial/multi-cultural families and mothers of color.
 Please read a few essays first to get a better idea of the types of work accepted.
 Submissions are open year round.

-I am happy to consider simultaneous submissions.
+Simultaneous submissions are permitted.
 For prose, please withdraw your work from consideration if it has been accepted elsewhere.
 For poetry, should any of the poems in your submission be accepted elsewhere while under consideration with Raising Mothers, please add a note to your submission to alert us that they are no longer available.
 In either case, use the email below.
 Raising Mothers only accepts unpublished work.

 To submit your original work, please paste it into the body of an email to firstname.lastname@example.org.
 Send attachments as .doc or .docx or .rtf only.